-Consumers are most likely to engage with messages containing discounts and coupon codes, loyalty programme promotions, sale/holiday promotions and personalised offers - all are message types ripe for personalisation.
+Consumers are most likely to engage with messages containing discounts and coupon codes, loyalty programme promotions, sale/holiday promotions and personalised offers - αll are message types ripe for personalisation.
 Robust customer journey mapping plays a key role here - different stages in the customer journey require different offers to really be enticing.
 Rather than universal promotions, isolate the various journey stages among your customers, and create compelling offer sequences.
 It may take a bit more work upfront, but it can help alleviate frustrations with irrelevant content and offers experienced by over half of consumers.

-Outside of offers and promotions, product announcements have proven to grab consumers' attention, three-quarters of consumers citing a likeliness to engage.
+Outside of offers and promotions, product consumers citing a likeliness to engage.

 Engagement levels begin to fall off with newsletters and brand purpose-related activities.
 Both still have their place, but it is critical for brands to think about their audiences and segments when launching or re-imagining their newsletter strategy.
-Brand purpose-related activities in particular resonate differently among groups.
-64% and 65% of Gen Zers and Millennials respectively are likely to interact with brand purpose-related activities, sliding slightly to 61% for Gen Xers but falling substantially to 45% for Baby Boomers.
+Brand purpose-related activities in particular are highly situational - just among age groups, there are clear differences between younger and older consumers.
+64% and 66% of Gen Zers and Millennials respectively are likely to interact with brand purpose-related activities, sliding to 60% for Gen Xers and falling to 46% for Baby Boomers.
 The relative Boomer apathy towards brand purpose (and other social-themed brand activities) is a recurring theme in our 2024 data, where they consistently poll the lowest among all age groups.